cvmfs/doc-cvmfs/cpt-quickstart.rst

 Troubleshooting
 ---------------

-In order to check for common misconfigurations in the base setup, run
+- In order to check for common misconfigurations in the base setup, run

 ::

     cvmfs_config chksetup

-CernVM-FS gathers its configuration parameter from various configuration files that can overwrite each others settings (default configuration, domain specific configuration, local setup, ...).
+- CernVM-FS gathers its configuration parameter from various configuration files that can overwrite each others settings (default configuration, domain specific configuration, local setup, ...).
 To show the effective configuration for *repository*.cern.ch, run

 ::

     cvmfs_config showconfig repository.cern.ch

-In order to exclude autofs/automounter as a source of problems, you can try to mount *repository*.cern.ch manually with the following
+- In order to exclude autofs/automounter as a source of problems, you can try to mount *repository*.cern.ch manually with the following

 ::

     mkdir -p /mnt/cvmfs
     mount -t cvmfs repository.cern.ch /mnt/cvmfs

-In order to exclude SELinux as a source of problems, you can try mounting after SELinux has been disabled by
+- In order to exclude SELinux as a source of problems, you can try mounting after SELinux has been disabled by

 ::

     /usr/sbin/setenforce 0

-Once the issue has been identified, ensure that the changes are taken by restarting autofs
+- Once the issue has been identified, ensure that the changes are taken by restarting autofs

 ::

     systemctl restart autofs

-If the problem is that a repository can be mounted and unmounted but later cannot be remounted, see :ref:`sct_remounting_namespaces_containers`.
+- If the problem is that a repository can be mounted and unmounted but later cannot be remounted, see :ref:`sct_remounting_namespaces_containers`.

-In order to exclude a corrupted local cache as a source of problems, run
+- In order to exclude a corrupted local cache as a source of problems, run

 ::

     cvmfs_config wipecache

+- Finally running with debug logs enabled can provide additional information for bug reports.
+This can be done by specifying a log file path in the client settings, e.g: ``CVMFS_DEBUGLOG=/tmp/cvmfs.log``.
+See  :ref:`sct_debug_logs` for more details.